-New Course on International Financial Flows to Developing Countries and Emerging Markets.
-Determinants, Impact and Policy Challenges: A Practitioner’s Perspective (Course EI047 - Spring 2018-2019)
+Course on International Financial Flows to Developing Countries and Emerging Markets.
+Determinants, Impact and Policy Challenges: A Practitioner’s Perspective (Course EI047)

-The Graduate Institute’s Centre for Finance and Development and Department of International Economics would like to bring to your attention this exceptional course to be held in Spring 2018-2019.
+Every second academic year, the Graduate Institute’s Centre for Finance and Development and Department of International Economics offer this exceptional course.
+The course was last offered in Spring 2018-2019.

 The aim of this course is to show how economic concepts are applied in real-world policymaking.
 The course, which is held every second year, is taught by a group of Graduate Institute’s alumni with at least 10 years of professional experience, who now work in the financial sector and international organizations such as the International Monetary Fund, the World Bank and the OECD, combining a sound academic background with hands-on expertise.